maeichho/personal-site/content/publication/materials/math2210/integrate/index.md

 publication_types: ["0"]

 # Publication name and optional abbreviated publication name.
 abstract: Students recall the tricky "wrap-around" integration by parts calculations from calculus.
-By recognizing that the derivative is an invertible linear transformation for some choices of basis functions, we can recast these integrals as matrix multiplication.
+By recognizing that the derivative is an invertible linear transformation for some choices of basis functions, we can solve these integrals using matrix multiplication.

 summary: Students recall the tricky "wrap-around" integration by parts calculations from calculus.
-By recognizing that the derivative is an invertible linear transformation for some choices of basis functions, we can recast these integrals as matrix multiplication.
+By recognizing that the derivative is an invertible linear transformation for some choices of basis functions, we can solve these integrals using matrix multiplication.

 tags: ['MATH 2210 Workshop']